jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 - **November 20**: Superintendent Hatton instructs Assistant Superintendent to file Kevin Manley's administrative leave notification in "the file".
 !!! note inline end
-	"The file" was not included in the documents provided by FCS.
+	"The file" was not turned over by FCS in their disclosure.
 ![](../images/Nov%2020%20-%20Hatton%20"For%20the%20File".png)

 #### 2. Coordination with Former Boingers Director: